nycdb/nycdb/README.md

 For example, to import only DOF sales data do: ``` ./scripts/download.sh dofsales ``` and ``` ./scripts/dofsales.sh ```

-The scripts to insert the data for each datasets are stored in separate repos and are are kept as submodules in the _modules_ folder:
+The scripts to insert the data for each datasets are stored in separate repos and are kept as submodules in the _modules_ folder:

 - [PLUTO](https://github.com/aepyornis/pluto)
 - [Department of Building's Job Filings](https://github.com/aepyornis/dob-jobs-parser)